suforozinho/hello-world/README.md

 # hello-world
-My first repository!
+## My first repository!

-My names is Thomas and i want to be a programmer and i'm making the possible to achieve this goal!
+My name is Thomas and i want to be a programmer and i'm making the possible to achieve this goal!
+I simply love programming